dotnet-foundation/events/README.md

 The .NET Foundation will only sponsor and support events and meetings with a clear and published Code of Conduct.
 Any event or meetings sponsored by the .NET Foundation (in-kind, financially, or otherwise) should provide an inclusive, harassment-free experience to all of its attendees and participants, regardless of gender, gender identity and expressions, sexual orientation, disability, physical appearance, body size, race, age, religion or lack thereof.

+## Reporting Requirements
+Anyone who receives sponsorship will be expected to provide a report within 2 weeks of the event ending using this form.